CW: Structural homophobia, racist microaggressions, manipulation

 “Only a little bit.
 It’s fine, don’t worry about it.”

 Djaneki’s glare meant she was definitely going to worry about it, but that wasn’t his problem.
+He and the Den Elessa Mayor had… clashed before, funnily enough over the matter of Bloodwork, so the last thing he needed was somebody municipal catching on before he could get the actual military angle set up.
 He stepped out of the train, enjoying the way his boots hit the concrete blocks of Den Elessa’s railway station instead of Zweispar gravel, and gave Jacob a lazy salute.
 He could blame any vestigial blushing on overheating.

 “There you are,” Jacob said with a warm smile, stubbing out the last of his cigarette on the concrete post and standing up a little straighter.
 “I see you’ve arrested a whole city.”